 GeneCards Summary for PLCD1 Gene

-PLCD1 (Phospholipase C, Delta 1) is a Protein Coding gene.
-Diseases associated with PLCD1 include leukonychia totalis and nail disorder, nonsyndromic congenital, 3,.
-Among its related pathways are GPCR Pathway and Akt Signaling.
+PLCD1 (Phospholipase C Delta 1) is a Protein Coding gene.
+Diseases associated with PLCD1 include nail disorder, nonsyndromic congenital, 3, and leukonychia totalis.
+Among its related pathways are Metabolism and ERK Signaling.
 GO annotations related to this gene include calcium ion binding and phosphoric diester hydrolase activity.
-An important paralog of this gene is PLCH1.
+An important paralog of this gene is PLCB3.

 UniProtKB/Swiss-Prot for PLCD1 Gene

 The production of the second messenger molecules diacylglycerol (DAG) and inositol 1,4,5-trisphosphate (IP3) is mediated by activated phosphatidylinositol-specific phospholipase C enzymes.
 Essential for trophoblast and placental development.